thanhtunguet/ssh/README.md

 2. **Port Forwarding**: Use `kubectl port-forward` to forward the SSH port from the container to your local machine.
 This allows you to securely access the container’s SSH server from your local machine.

-3. **SSH Access**: Once the port is forwarded, you can SSH into the container as if it were a node in your network.
-This provides you with direct access to the container’s environment and any network resources it has access to.
+3. **SSH Access**: Once the port is forwarded, you can SSH into the container using SSH keys.
+The container's default user is `root`, and it does not have a password.

 ## Deployment Instructions